Lightning isn’t just a startling light show in the sky.

 Lightning has been known to strike several minutes apart, so don’t grow impatient.
 Again, wait the storm out for at least half an hour after the last rumble of thunder to ensure you’re safe from lightning.

-The advent of lightning detection technology has made it easy for virtually anybody to track stormy weather for miles around.
+The invention of lightning detection technology has made it easy for virtually anybody to track stormy weather for miles around.

 Many golf courses and theme parks use lightning detection systems, helping to keep people safe by alerting whenever lightning is within a certain mileage range (usually 5 to 10 miles).